ACT for Anxiety (Acceptance and Commitment Therapy)

 Understanding Anxiety from an ACT Perspective

 From the lens of acceptance and commitment therapy, anxiety is viewed as a natural human response rather than a malfunction that needs to be fixed.
 Anxiety often arises when the mind is trying to predict and prevent potential threats.
-While this system can be helpful in genuinely dangerous situations, it can become unhelpful when applied to social situations, work demands, relationships, or future uncertainty.
+While this system can be helpful in genuinely dangerous situations, it can become overactive in modern life, generating worry even when there is no immediate threat present.

 How ACT for Anxiety Works in Therapy